 - He is also a hell of a lot more animated when telling you to hurry it up to get to the Commissar's coke, despite not even knowing that it was there until you got into the building.
 Notably, he's never this exasperated about any other type of secondary loot.

 - Verbal Tic: He has a habit of referring to the crew as "guys", "fellas" or "gentlemen" off-handedly.
 Sometimes Bain will call the crew "clowns" in reference to their clown masks that they are infamously known for.

 - Viewers Are Goldfish: He'll always keep telling the crew to "fetch the drill" and continue commenting on the senator's apartment in Framing Frame.

-- Vocal Evolution: His voice was changed to be more expressive and lighter in tone compared to the originally deeper one.
-Said deeper one still plays in certain heists, such as Ukrainian Job and Jewelry Store, highlighting the difference.
+- Vocal Evolution: His voice was changed to be more expressive and lighter in tone compared to the originally deeper one he has in the early heists (like Ukranian Job) and the first game.

 - What the Hell, Player?: Bain will be very angry if you start killing civilians - both due to the extra work he has to put in to cover up the killings, and because he thinks it isn't right.

 Vernon Locke was introduced in a 'teaser' update for PAYDAY 2, whose heists were released as part of the Point Break tie-in DLC.

 He is the head of a cyber-taskforce division of Murkywater that managed to successfully infiltrate Crime.net, but instead of simply taking it offline (as he was hired to do), left a message for the crew within Crime.net that states he would like to work with the crew, offering to provide intel on Murkywater and protection from the other members of his taskforce.